The Julia Love Pritt Private Foundation helps Kids in the Pacific Northwest (Alaska, Idaho, Montana, Oregon, Washington, and Wyoming) Get Active.

 Through the AMPED program, we engage kids through their elementary school with a daily running program.
 The AMPED program is an easy to implement, morning exercise program that includes unique program design and highly effective motivators that are fun and engaging for kids, teachers, and parents.
 It promotes physical literacy, commitment, community, and healthy habits.

-To encourage continued participation and diversity of activity, low-income families can apply for The Pacific NW Pass to pay for the registration fees associated with after-school sports programs.
+To encourage continued participation and diversity of activity, low-income families can apply for The PNW Pass to pay for the registration fees associated with after-school sports programs.
 The combination of these two programs provides a path for a life positively influenced by exercise.

 Julia Pritt (July 9, 1932 – April 3, 2010)